MicrosoftDocs/iis-docs/iis/web-hosting/microsoft-web-farm-framework-20-for-iis-7/setting-up-a-server-farm-with-the-web-farm-framework-20-for-iis.md

 ---
-title: "Setting up a Server Farm with the Web Farm Framework 2.0 for IIS 7 | Microsoft Docs"
+title: "Setting up a Server Farm with the Web Farm Framework 2.0 for IIS 7"
 author: rick-anderson
 description: "This article describes how to install and configure the Microsoft Web Farm Framework (WFF) 2.0 for IIS 7 and above.
-It covers the following: How to set up an..." ms.author: iiscontent
+It covers the following: How to set up an..." ms.date: 07/21/2010 ms.assetid: 4b7f6ecf-7f19-4c78-81ac-7574fabc11e3 msc.legacyurl: /learn/web-hosting/microsoft-web-farm-framework-20-for-iis-7/setting-up-a-server-farm-with-the-web-farm-framework-20-for-iis msc.type: authoredcontent
-manager: soshir
-ms.date: 07/21/2010
-ms.topic: article
-ms.assetid: 4b7f6ecf-7f19-4c78-81ac-7574fabc11e3
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/microsoft-web-farm-framework-20-for-iis-7/setting-up-a-server-farm-with-the-web-farm-framework-20-for-iis
-msc.type: authoredcontent
 ---